AdaptableTools/example-adaptableblotter-with-parceljs/README.md

 ```

 to launch a webserver that serves the generated `dist` folder - now go to [localhost:5000](http://localhost:5000) to see the production version.

+## Running with minified script

+This repo also shows how you can minify the AdaptableBlotter - for this, run `npm run minify` - this runs parceljs on the `ab.js` file found in the root folder.
+The script generates `minified/ab.js` - a minified version of the AdaptableBlotter, which contains all the dependencies the blotter needs to work properly.

+Then, in order to use the minified version, you can run `npm run serve-minified` - which simply runs a webserver in the current folder - now you can open [localhost:1234/with-minified](http://localhost:1234/with-minified.html)